 You can then start conversations from within the app.
 If you have someone in your contacts and that person’s phone number is associated with a Signal account, you’ll see that you can contact them on Signal.
 It’s seamless.

 Want to start talking with someone on Signal instead of a different chat app?
 Just ask them to download it and sign up.
 You’ll even get a notification when someone you know signs up for Signal.

 You can also download the Signal desktop app for Windows, Mac, or Linux from the SIgnal Foundation’s website.
 This will sync messages from the Signal app on your phone to your computer.
 However, it’s optional.

-- › How to Delete Your Signal Account
+- › How to Protect Signal Messages With a Passcode

 - › How to Turn on Registration Lock in Signal